xuhang57/Simple-BlackJack/doc/README.md

 8. Choose Application from the template and make sure you use BlackJack as the main class.
 9. Run the code and enjoy the game!

+## Guide

+Please make sure you only type numbers into the console when asking for inputs.
+Input validation is not a focus on this project therefore we have focused on other features in this game.

+## Authors

+* Fuqing Wang
+* Hang Xu